tritrics/kirby-rest-api-vue-plugin/README.md

   # Create a new request
   const request = this.$api.request()

-  # overwrite host and language from Plugin configuration (only for this request)
+  # overwrite host and language from Plugin configuration (only for single request)
   request.host('http://otherdomain.com/rest-api')
   request.lang('dk')